pento/automatic-updater/readme.txt

 1. Checkout the current development version from http://plugins.svn.wordpress.org/automatic-updater/trunk/
 1. Subscribe to the [RSS feed](http://plugins.trac.wordpress.org/log/automatic-updater?limit=100&mode=stop_on_copy&format=rss) to be notified of changes

+== Frequently Asked Questions ==

+= Why is the debug email going to the admin email address, instead of the override email address? =

+The debug email doesn't provide a filter to allow changing the email address it's being sent to.
+This will hopefully change in a future release of WordPress, you can follow progress in [this ticket](http://core.trac.wordpress.org/ticket/25756).

 == Changelog ==

 = 1.0 =